openstack-archive/fuel-library/docs/pages/creating-fuel-pm/0045-configuring-fuel-pm.rst

-Add a simple configuration to Puppet so that when you run puppet on various nodes, it will display the appropriate Hello world message:
+Add a simple configuration to Puppet so that when you run puppet on various nodes, it will display a "Hello world" message:

 ``vi /etc/puppet/manifests/site.pp``::